-If you are in receipt of a Disability Allowance payment and have permission to engage in rehabilitative employment, up to €120 of earnings from that rehabilitative employment can be disregarded when assessing income which could affect payment of Rent Supplement or Mortgage Interest Supplement.
+If you are in receipt of a Disability Allowance payment and have permission to engage in rehabilitative employment, up to $\in$ 120 of earnings from that rehabilitative employment can be disregarded when assessing income which could affect payment of Rent Supplement.
 This disregard cannot be applied with 'the additional income disregard' as described on previous pages.
 Only one such disregard can be applied, whichever is most beneficial.